Concept Comparison Routine (PL)

 Reflections: The Comparison Routine is very helpful in teaching students compare and contrast between two similar and different concepts.
 The comparison routine organizes students thoughts into categories and characteristics and allows for student voice and choice.

-karissalookingb Over 5 years ago
+karissalookingb About 7 years ago

 Dec 4 and 5